itm/wiseui/README.md

 ======

 The WiseUI is a [GWT][gwt] based web client for the [Testbed Runtime][testbedruntime].
 The project is carried out as a joint venture formed by R.A.
-Computer Technology Institute (University of Patras) and the Institute of Telemactics (University of Lübeck).
+Computer Technology Institute (CIT, University of Patras) and the Institute of Telemactics (ITM, University of Lübeck).

 What do I need?
 ---------------

    * Git
    * JDK >= 1.6
    * Maven 2.2 or 3.0